apache/incubator-brooklyn/docs/guide/ops/runtime-management/index.md

 ### Management REST API

-Brooklyn does not yet expose a REST API.
-This was to allow the APi to be designed to align with emerging standards.
+Brooklyn's REST API supports a wide range of queries and operations.
+All information and operations shown in the web-console is performed via the REST API.

-Selected management operations are possible remotely using links exposed by the GUI (after authenticating with the GUI).
+The REST API can be explored through the Brooklyn web-console, via the menu Script -> REST API.

 ### Logging

-Brooklyn uses the SLF4J logging facade,  which allows use of many popular frameworks including java.util.logging, log4j, and logback.
+Brooklyn uses the SLF4J logging facade, which allows use of many popular frameworks including logback, java.util.logging and log4j.

 The convention for log levels is as follows:
 * ERROR and above:  exceptional situations which indicate that something has unexpectedly failed or